mlabs-haskell/purus/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Compiler proposal
+name: Project Task
-about: A concrete suggestion to change the Purus compiler
+about: A task to modify the Purus compiler
 labels: 'type: enhancement'
 assignees: ''

 ---

-## Summary
+## Context

 One or two sentence summary of the proposal.